 About Me

-Finally, these works were not done in isolation and I encourage you to visit my research page to see my wonderful coauthors and find out more about their accomplishments!
+My work was not done in isolation, and I am deeply grateful to my wonderful coauthors.
+I encourage you to visit my research page to see their accomplishments.